occia/fuzzdrivergpt/README.md

 ### Result interpretation

+All results and details of prompts, validations, and driver codes can be found in output jsons.

-- Read summary from command line output (coming soon)
+- Detailed doc for output json format (coming soon)
-- View whole taxonomized detail in local website (coming soon)
+- View local websites (coming soon)

 ### Tested APIs